zarf-dev/proposals/0035-feature-flags/README.md

 - the version of Zarf where the ZEP graduated to general availability
 - when the ZEP was retired or superseded
 -->
+Revision 1 of this doc is intended to include Summary, Motivation, Proposal and a first stab at an API implementation.
+The reason why this is all done at once, is because we have prior art with feature flagging (TODO link to PR) and this proposal is intended to generalize and provide long term support for this approach.

 ## Drawbacks

 <!--
 Why should this ZEP _not_ be implemented?
 -->

+TODO:
+- Contributor friction and increased lead time on new features (what if this is a positive because of the design work)
+- Yet Another Process (yap yap yap)
+- Increased end user complexity and config surface area (effective docs makes this better but doesn't solve it.)
+- Increased contributor complexity when having to support backwards compatibility during new feature rollout and deprecation strategy for the backwards compatible feature.
+(Again, this is kinda looking like a GOOD constraint)

 ## Alternatives